gamblevore/speedie/Documentation/ErrorsAdvanced.md

 Speedie's error-reporting system has some rarer used features, such as:

-+ Warnings and Problems: These get printed like errors, but leave `stderr.ok` true.
++ Problems: These get printed like errors, but leave `stderr.ok` true.
++ Warnings: Also leaves `stderr.ok` true.
+But these won't get auto-printed.
+(You can call `stderr.printall` to see them though.)
 + Logging of errors to a logfile
 + Treating errors as warnings during certain code-sections
 + Can temporarily replace `stderr` with during certain code-sections, in case you want to contain your errors from harming the rest of the program.